 This is an example of American punctuation c.
 1840.
-How does it differ from the punctuation you would use today?
-Would you describe it as primarily
+Does it differ from the punctuation you would use today?
+If so, in what way?
+Would you describe it as primarily rhetorical or grammatical?
+Heavy or light? as primarny r netorical or g rammaticar : neavy or i iigiit: